neffint/neffint/README.md

 If desirable, sub-branches can be created to segment development into smaller work chunks.
 For large features this can be a good way to ensure more managable code review sizes, and thus improve the quality of the review.

 The `main` branch is used for stable releases.
 This is a protected branch, meaning all changes to this branch must go through a pull request with review.
 A pull request is submitted on Github, under the "Pull requests" tab on the repository home page.

+#### Coding guidelines

+When making contributions to the code, keep in mind that the code should be understandable to future readers of the code (including reviewers).
+Try therefore to make the code as readable as possible.
+Some concrete suggestions include, but are not limited to:
+- Use type hints in function declarations
+- Write docstrings for functions, classes and modules
+- Use descriptive names for variables, functions and classes

+As far as possible and practical, the code should be split into functions and classes with a single responsibility, with corresponding unit tests checking that it performs that task correctly.

+#### Publishing Releases

+For publishing a release and uploading the release to PyPI, use the following procedure:

+- Press the `"Create a new release"` link on the sidebar on Github.
+- Create a new tag with the name `vX.Y.Z` on `main`, where `X`, `Y` and `Z` are the semantic version number of the release.
+This should be the same version number as `__version__` in `neffint/_version.py`.
+Give the release the same name.
+- Press `"Generate release notes"` to generate release notes.
+No additional notes are needed.
+- Press publish release.
+This will push a git tag to the latest commit to main, and run a CI job to build and publish the package to PyPI.

+*Alternatively*, one can checkout to `main` and run `release.sh`, which will  also push a git tag and build and publish the release.
+This method is considered a fallback if for whatever reason it is not desirable or possible to use the Github interface.
+Using this alternative procedure, one should still still preferably make a Github release from the pushed tag as well.